bluesky/bluesky-queueserver/README.rst

 It takes 10 second to execute the third plan in the group above, so it is may be the most convenient for testing pausing/resuming/stopping of experimental plans.

-API for queue operations are designed work identically with items of all types.
+API for queue operations is designed to work identically with items of all types.
 For example, a 'queue_stop` instruction can be added to the queue `queue_item_add` API::

   qserver queue add instruction queue-stop